skip to main content

 Strata Managers, Owners Corporations and Building Managers have the following responsibilities related to waste management and waste collection services at multi-unit developments.

-Requesting waste services in multi-unit dwellings
+Requesting waste services in multi-unit developments

 The Building Manager, Owners Corporation or Strata Manager must request waste services after the construction of a new development is completed using the form below.